pipeforce/pipeforce.github.io/docs/api/utils.md

 ### append(basetext,text)
 Appends the given text to the given base text.
-If basetext is null, returns the appending text only.
+If one of the parts is null or empty, returns the other part only, without "null" concatenation.

 #### Returns
 ``string`` - basetext + text